mcordingley/StretchBox/README.md

 Debian Stretch (9.0) ships with Node 4.
 As of Stretch's release, the current releases of Node are 6 LTS and 8.
-To get a reasonably up to date version of Node installed, Node 6 LTS is installed through the NodeSource repositories.
+To get a reasonably up to date version of Node installed, Node 8 is installed through the NodeSource repositories.
 No NPM packages are installed by default, but can easily be included in a provision script.

 ## Database Configuration